2012 West Lothian Council election

 The 2012 West Lothian Council election took place on 3 May 2012 to elect members of West Lothian Council.
-The election will use the 9 wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system form of proportional representation, with 33 Councillors being elected.
+The election used the 9 wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system form of proportional representation, with 33 Councillors being elected.
 The Bathgate Ward gained an additional seat for the 2012 elections.
 The election saw Labour remain the largest party on the Council as they gained 2 seats.
-The Scottish National Party also made 2 net gains and significantly increased their vote share, outpolling Labour in terms of votes cast.
-The Scottish Conservative and Unionist Party retained their single seat on the Council and so to did the Independents.
+The Scottish National Party (SNP) also made 2 net gains and significantly increased their vote share, outpolling Labour in terms of votes cast.
+The Conservatives retained their single seat on the Council and so to did the Independents.
 The Action to Save St. John's Hospital group were completely wiped out from the authority losing all of their 3 seats.

 Following the election the Labour formed a minority administration with the support of the Conservative and Independent Councillors.
 This replaced the SNP minority administration which had been supported by the Conservative and Action to Save St. John's Hospital group Councillors from 2007-2012.

-Election result
+Results

 Note: Bathgate ward is represented by four councillors, rather than three from 2012.
 "Votes" are the first preference votes.
 The net gain/loss and percentage changes relate to the result of the previous Scottish local elections on 3 May 2007.
 This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.